-The Minneapolis/Saint Paul metro is loaded with bike trails, and there are many options for bike rentals for both residents and visitors.
+The Twin Cities is loaded with bike trails.
+There are many options for bike rentals for both residents and visitors.
+Here are some of them…

 The Twin Cities has extensive bike trails (on and off-road) that many people are unaware of.
 Many locals are missing out on beautiful scenery that is practically in their own backyards.